mantil-io/go-lambda-examples/guide/README.md

 invoke](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lambda/invoke.html)
 CLI command.
 Line 6 specifies a function and line 9 JSON payload.
 In this case we are sending `{"name":"Foo"}` JSON.
 This command writes a response to the file.
-So we provide a file, show response content `cat response.json` and remove that file at the end of the script.
+So we provide a file, show response content `cat response.json`, and remove that file at the end of the script.

-You can play by changing payload attribute to get different results.
+You can play by changing the payload attribute to get different results.

 ### View Lambda function logs